-Organizers of the South Dakota teacher 'dash for cash' are apologizing and paying up
+Organizers of the South Dakota teacher 'Dash for Cash' are apologizing and paying up

 The teachers' hauls ranged from $378 to $616, according to the Argus Leader.

-Organizers said all the money the teachers could grab would be used for their own classrooms and school programs, and had framed it as a way to help educators amidst the stressors of the pandemic.
+Organizers said all the money the teachers could grab would be used for their own classrooms and school programs, and they had framed it as a way to help educators amid the stressors of the coronavirus pandemic.

 Instead, as NPR's Bill Chappell reported, it drew widespread condemnation from critics and shone a national spotlight on South Dakota's low teacher pay.